-For instance, a cat can hear the slightest peep of a mouse or feel the surroundings with their sensitive hair on their front paws.
+For instance, a cat can hear the slightest peep of a mouse or feel the surroundings with the sensitive hair on its front paws.

-So, a slight whistle from you will have the attention of the cat even while it’s sleeping.
+So, a slight whistle from you will have a cat’s attention even while it’s sleeping.

 The truth is that not all cats love whistling.
-Hence, if they hear you whistling, they may come running to you (perhaps for different reasons) if they hear you whistling.
+Hence, they may come running to you (perhaps for different reasons) if they hear you whistling.

 Here are some of the reasons that may cause your furry friend to run to you: